 - Role-play feelings with stuffed animals: This kind of play allows you to act out different scenarios with Baby, as another opportunity for him to think about strong feelings at moments when he is feeling calm, and not caught up in his emotions.
 By acting out scenes with characters, you also give Baby the chance to start to problem-solve about how to deal with strong emotions.

 - Lead by example: You have the chance to teach Baby how to handle his emotions by showing him how well you handle yours.
 You can start to do this by sharing your own emotions as they come up.
 “I am very sad because Grandma just left and I love when Grandma is here.”
 “I am very happy because we are having cookies as dessert tonight and I love chocolate.”
 Talking through your emotions as they come up is a helpful way to show Baby all the different types of emotions that human beings deal with on a daily basis.
 Even more important is talking out loud about what you’re doing to deal and cope with these emotions.
 “I am very mad that we have to wait in this long line, would you like to do jumping jacks with me so we can get some exercise while we wait?”
 “I am very happy that tomorrow we are going on a trip to Florida.
 Let’s listen to music and dance!”
 “I am sad that our team lost the big game.
 When I’m sad I like to take a short nap to feel recharged.”
-Letting Baby hear you talking through emotions and seeing you using coping mechanisms encourages him to follow similar processes themselves.
+Letting Baby hear you talking through emotions and seeing you using coping mechanisms encourages him to follow similar processes himself.

-As he grows and changes, the way Baby thinks and talks about his own feelings will grow and change, too, but giving him the tools he needs to talk about how he is feeling right now can make a big difference as he figures out how to express themselves in the future.
+As he grows and changes, the way Baby thinks and talks about his own feelings will grow and change, too, but giving him the tools he needs to talk about how he is feeling right now can make a big difference as he figures out how to express himself in the future.